 He and Sawhill see several keys to expanding college access.
 Although affordability remains a challenge, they say that enough financial aid is available for needy students that money is not the principal obstacle.
 (Haskins believes that President Obama's proposals to expand federal grants and simplify aid forms will further strengthen the system.)

 The two believe that less progress has been made in developing programs that effectively prepare lower-income students to apply to college or help them succeed once they arrive.
 Most important, too few public schools in poor neighborhoods academically equip students to handle college work.

 There is no simple answer to these challenges.
 But the nation is inviting conflict if it apportions opportunity primarily to the children with the good sense to be born where it is already within reach.

-This article appears in the Oct.
-17, 2009, edition of National Journal.
+This article appears in the October 17, 2009, edition of National Journal Magazine.